jimmyodonnell/jimmyodonnell.github.io/recipes/pumpkin-bread-muffins.md

 - Maybe Josh from FLMNH?

 #### Notes
 * Note: Recipe originally called for "Smart Balance", which makes me think I might have gotten this recipe from Josh at FLMNH.
-This can be substituted with butter or 3TBSP oil.
+This can be substituted with butter or 3TBSP oil (12.5g/tbsp * 3 = 37.5g).